smhuang426/Behavioral_Cloning/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I use the images provided by course.

+I then crop the image to remove sky part

-![alt text][image2]
+![alt text][image1]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+Then I resize training set to 64 * 64 * 3 so that I can use small scale CNN to achieve low computation and good result.
 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+But I found that, there is less right turn data.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![alt text][image2]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the augment the data set, I had around 9000 of data points.
+I only flip those images if steering number is bigger than 0.05.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 1.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.